MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-chat-file-sharing.md

     ![Screenshot showing holographic keyboard with Microphone button highlighted for dictation option.](media/calling-chat-file-sharing-4.JPG "Screenshot showing holographic keyboard with Microphone button highlighted for dictation option")

-4. If a remote expert on the call shares a file or sends a web link in the Chat window, select the link to open the file or page.

-   The file or page opens in a new window.
+4. If a remote expert on the call shares a file, the file or page automatically opens in a new window in your space.
 You can move this window wherever you want or size it directly with your hands.

    ![Screenshot showing example file shared with the user.](media/calling-chat-file-sharing-5.JPG "Screenshot showing example file shared with the user")

+   The remote collaborator can also paste a link into the Chat window to share a file.

    > [!NOTE]
-   > A remote collaborator can share a file with a Dynamics 365 Guides user, but the Dynamics 365 Guides user cannot share a file with a remote collaborator.
+   > A remote collaborator can share a file with a Dynamics 365 Guides user, but the Dynamics 365 Guides user cannot share a file with other participants on the call.